 - Is it Actionable? – Yes, No, Someday

-- Which action should you take? if the task is actionable/if the task is not actionable.
+- Which action should you take?
+If the task is actionable/if the task is not actionable.

 GTD recommends sorting each task by importance, scope, and urgency so that you can complete each task on time in the most productive manner.

-See it this way; when we don’t write things down, and we don’t sort them, we often end up doing tasks that were due tomorrow instead of the one’s due today.
+See it this way; when we don’t write things down, and we don’t sort them, we often end up doing tasks that will be due tomorrow instead of the one’s due today.
 I have often spent 5 – 6 hours working on a task and patting myself on the back for excellent work, only to realize that this work was not that important after all.
 I could have utilized the hours to take care of a more important task.

 With GTD, there is no fear of misappropriating your time; because you write and sort everything beforehand.